tonight-halfmoon/slv-n-erlang/concurrent/otp/genrs/readme.md

 ## Round-trip Scenario including AMQP Client and RabbitMQ Broker

 First, ERL_LIBS set with the path the Erlang AMQP Client and required dependencies.
 See [IoT](../../iot/readme.md).
+Then, run RabbitMQ server with `rabbitmq-server`.
 Then:

 > At ../integration.test/ level